S&P 500 edges down on virus woes, slowing economy

 “An issue for the market... is the rise of the growth scare”, said Rob Haworth, senior investment strategist at U.S. Bank, “Whether it’s more restrictions in China with infections rising in 14 provinces now, or questions about how far is the U.S. going to have to go with mask mandates.”

-After mixed quarterly reports from technology behemoths last week, all eyes this week are on earnings from companies including Eli Lilly and Co (LLY.N), CVS Health Corp (CVS.N) and General Motors Co (GM.N).
+After mixed quarterly reports from technology behemoths last week, all eyes this week are on earnings from companies including Eli Lilly and Co, CVS Health Corp and General Motors Co.

+Volume on U.S. exchanges was 8.80 billion shares, compared with the 9.77 billion average for the full session over the last 20 trading days.

+Declining issues outnumbered advancing ones on the NYSE by a 1.07-to-1 ratio; on Nasdaq, a 1.05-to-1 ratio favored advancers.

 Our Standards: The Thomson Reuters Trust Principles.